Connor-McCartney/Connor-McCartney.github.io/_pages/misc/Cheaderfiles.md

 ifndef stands for if not defined.

-This setup stops the same thing being defined multiple times, and avoids circular dependancies etc
+This setup (header guard) stops the same thing being defined multiple times, and avoids circular dependancies etc

 `#pragma once` does the exact same thing